sangeetsatpathy/TurionSpace/README.md

 **diagram.pdf**: In my `satellite_pass_predictions.py`, I did not find any Skyfield documentation to calculate the elevation angle at a point in time.
 All I could receive was the *time* at which a satellite reached its max elevation.
 Using this time period, I calculated the position of the Ground Station and the Satellite and calculated the angle of elevation.
 This pdf is a diagram that explains my calculations.

+**Scheduling Technical Analysis.pdf**: My Part 2 of the assignment.
+Talks about possible approaches to schedule satellites.